austinksmith/1-billion-row-challenge/README.md

 * `gem install concurrent-ruby`
 * Run `npm run jruby`

+# Python Setup

+* Clone the repository
+* Install python3 using your preferred method
+* Run `npm run python`

 # Considerations

 Both the jRuby and Ruby implementation use the exact same file and logic, both using the concurrent-ruby gem for threading, unfortunately in normal Ruby we have